-The project also satisfies the off-site below-market-rate units for a previously approved project at 201 Folsom Street (Ordinance No. 20-04; Motion No. 16647).
+The project also satisfies the off-site Below Market Rate Units for a previously approved project: 201 Folsom Street (Ordinance No. 20-04; Motion No. 16647).
 The rezoning ordinance for 201 Folsom Street specified that in exchange for increased heights, the project would be subject to a heightened inclusionary requirement of 25% off-site or 17.5% on-site.
-If an off-site project is sought, it would be required to match the dwelling-unit mix of the 201 Folsom Street project.
+If an off-site project is sought, it must match the dwelling-unit mix of 201 Folsom Street.

 The project meets both the 25% off-site inclusionary requirement, as well as the dwelling-unit mix.
-The project at 201 Folsom Street includes 668 dwelling-units, which necessitates 167 off-site inclusionary units (25%).
+201 Folsom Street includes 668 dwelling-units, which necessitates 167 off-site inclusionary units (25%).
 The Project includes 167 designated "off-site" units that meet the inclusionary obligations for the project at 201 Folsom Street.
-The project also includes a comparable mix of units, consistent with the mix of 201 Folsom Street (57 1-bedrooms, 92 2-bedrooms, and 18 3-bedrooms dedicated to the off-site portion of the project).
+The project also includes a comparable mix of units, consistent with the mix of 201 Folsom Street (57 1-bedrooms, 92 2-bedrooms, and 18 3-bedrooms to satisfy the off-site component of this project).